MechaMonk/pyRouterJig/documentation.md

 * The gray regions are margins for the template, outside the board\'s width.
   It\'s possible for a pass to be placed in the gray region, if the outer fingers are narrower than half of the <b>Bit Width</b>.
+* A template may be aligned in one of two ways:
+  1. Using the centerline of the template and the procedure explained in the INCRA manual.
+For each template, either the centerline is shown as a dashed line, or if the centerline coincides with a cut, that cut denoted on each end of the template.
+  1. The `ALIGN` line is located 1/2 the bit width on the outside of the right edge of the board.
+Therefore if you align your bit flush with the fence and then position the template at the `ALIGN` line, your template will be properly positioned.
 * On any one router pass, a good rule of thumb is not to cut deeper than the
   <b>Bit Width</b>.
 So for example, for a <b>Bit Width</b> of 1/2" and a
   <b>Bit Depth</b> of 3/4", it's best to run the board through twice, the